atwing/havefun-OCR/README.md

 $ for i in {1..3}; do python3 main.py \<path-to-image>/$i.png; done
 ###### Overwrite previous output (does not work with batch mode yet)
 $ python3 main.py -w \<path-to-image>/\<image>

+## Notes
+Works best on PNG files.
+Don't use lossy formats such as JPEG.